 One of the challenges about living here in Shell is transportation.
 Thankfully, almost everything is within walking distance: school, work, the main grocery store, and church.
 However, while buses and taxis abound, many of the locals keep their eyes open for other transportation options.
 Today we saw about 15 kids piled into the bed of a little pick-up.
 I will now show you a picture of many people's idea of the family vehicle (the Ecuadorian mini-van, if you will):

 That's right folks, this beast has enough room for Dad on the front, Toddler on the handlebars, and Mom in the back with Baby on her lap.
 It's enough to make my mother-in-law cringe in fear, and for good reason.
 I saw a girl in the ER the other day who was riding in the family vehicle when they went over a bump and she came tumbling off.
 Unfortunately, helmets are rarely used here, and this incident was no exception.
-As we evaluated the ten-year-old with an obvious bump on her head and a confused look on her face, we began to ask her some questions.
+As we evaluated the ten-year-old with an obvious bump on her head and a confused look on her face, we began to ask her some questions.me: "Where are you?"

 girl: "At home."